core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

   email: michel.veillette@trilliantinc.com
 normative:
   RFC2119:
-  I-D.ietf-netmod-rfc6020bis: yang11
+  RFC7950:
-  I-D.somaraju-core-sid: core-sid
+  I-D.ietf-core-sid: core-sid
+  I-D.vanderstok-core-comi: comi
 informative:
-  I-D.veillette-core-cool: core-cool
+  RFC7895:
   I-D.ietf-netconf-restconf: restconf
-  I-D.ietf-netconf-yang-library: yang-library

 --- abstract

-This document describes a library, which provides information about all YANG modules implemented by a CoOL server endpoint.
-A simple caching mechanism is provided to minimize retrieval of this information by CoOL clients.
+This document describes a YANG library, which provides information about all YANG modules implemented by a constrained network management server (e.g. CoMI server).
+Simple caching mechanisms are provided to minimize retrieval of this information by clients.

 --- middle

 # Introduction

-The YANG module defined in this meno is available to CoOL clients to discover the different YANG data models supported by a CoOL server endpoint.
+The YANG module defined in this memo is available to clients to discover the different YANG data models supported by a constrained network management server.
 The following YANG module information is needed by client applications to fully utilize the YANG data modeling language:

-* module list: The list of YANG modules implemented by the CoOL server endpoint, each module is identified by its SID and revision.
+* module list: The list of YANG modules implemented by a server, each module is identified by its SID and revision.

 * submodule list: The list of YANG submodules included by each module, each submodule is identified by its SID and revision.